polkachu/ansible-mysql-database/README.md

 This will do the following:

 - Set up firewall for MySQL and expose an alternative port other than 3306 default port
-- Install MySQL and copy a custom mysqld.cfn file
+- Install MySQL with a custom mysqld.cfn file

 ### Secure MySQL